joeromero/docs/maps_api.md

 }
 ```

-the call would be:
+The map config needs to be sent to the Map API using an authenticated call.
+The call would be:

 ```bash
 curl 'http://{account}.cartodb.com/api/v1/map/named' -H 'Content-Type: application/json' -d @mapconfig.json
 ```

-it will return a json with the layergroup id and the timestamp of the last data modification:
+The request will return JSON with the ```layergroupid``` and the ```timestamp``` of the last data modification.
+Here is an example:

 ```json
 {